 The diesel particle filter system filters harmful soot particles out of the exhaust gases.
-The system includes a self-cleaning function that runs automatically during driving.
-The filter is cleaned by burning off the soot particles at high temperature.
-This process takes place automatically under set driving conditions and may take up to 20 minutes.
+The system includes a self-cleaning function that runs automatically during driving without any notification.
+The filter is cleaned by periodically burning off the soot particles at high temperature.
+This process takes place automatically at speeds above 48 km/h and may take up to 30 minutes.
 Fuel consumption may be higher during this period.
 The emission of smells and smoke during this process is normal.